AlexJubs/DestinationDoc/README.md

 # DestinationDoc
-Created by Kat, Alex, Parth and Rahul as a Hackathon Project for McHacks 6
+Created by Kathrine VF, Alex Jabbour and Parth Sareen as a Hackathon Project for McHacks 6 (Won Microsoft's Prize)

 Inspiration: